pebsconsulting/bach/README.md

 # Syntax and Semantics

-A Bach document is a non-empty string that may start with #-style comments, followed by a label, then optionally attributes, string literals, and subdocuments in any order.
-Subdocuments may not contain #-style comments.
+A Bach document is a non-empty string that may start with #-style comments, followed by a label, then optionally attributes, shorthand attributes, string literals, and subdocuments in any order.
+Subdocuments may not contain #-style comments, but may contain #-style shorthand attributes instead.

 Special characters are

     #.*^?!@|~$=:\t\r\n ()[]{}<>"'\\/

+Special characters used for shorthand attributes are given to the parser as a mapping from shorthand symbols to attribute names.

-A label is any string of non-special characters.
+A label is any string of non-special characters appearing as the first thing in a document or subdocument.

 A string literal is quoted by single, double, or bracket quotes.
 Closing quotes may be escaped with backslash.
 A literal backlash must also be escaped.